If you want to see the Japanese super passionate about a sport then you need to see a baseball game in Japan, in this case baseball in Osaka.

 Come on Buffaloes!
 (The local team).

-Baseball in Japan is no different from it’s American counterpart.
+Baseball in Japan is no different from its American counterpart.

 The tradition of beer and hotdogs lives on.
 The chilli hotdog is the best 🙂

-The Kirin is particularly good, although personally I’m an Asahi fan at heart.
+The Kirin is particularly good, although personally, I’m an Asahi fan at heart.

 Osaka Baseball